jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+data demo page: we need centralized control of (search, filter, sort) for amazing UX . reusable for all view mode

+===

+data demo page: stats card should only be horizontally scrollable, not vertically

+===

+fix: message page : opening message thread from list causing this error

+===

+data demo page: data demo detail page: overlay side pane: remove back to list text button

+===

+data demo page: list  view mode: remove line separator

+===

+data demo page: the data model should be based on message page,

+===

+data demo page: calendar view : just like date property that user can select, also add calendar item background color that user can select based on what data

+===

+data demo page: calendar view : fix flickering calendar items animation on load within blocks

+===

+data demo page: calendar view control: I want all the features real working, also make the UI styling and spacing consistent global style.

+===

+data demo page: list view should be super responsive, how many attributes to show is depending on the widht viewport size

+=== DONE

 data demo page: list view should be like notion list view, so the item not like cards

 === DONE